Andrew M. Allen: Military

-He also received: Honorary Doctorate of Public Service (D.P.S.) from Bucks County Community College (1993); Honorary Doctorate of Engineering Science (Eng.Sc.D.) from Villanova University (1997) and Honorary Doctorate of Science (Sc.D.) from Daniel Webster College (1998).

 NASA experience

 Selected by NASA in June 1987, Allen became an astronaut in August 1988.
 His technical assignments have included: Astronaut Office representative for all Space Shuttle issues related to landing sites, landing and deceleration hardware, including improvements to nosewheel steering, brakes and tires, and drag chute design; Shuttle Avionics Integration Laboratory (SAIL), which oversees, checks, and verifies all Shuttle flight control software and avionics programs; Technical Assistant to the Flight Crew Operations Director who is responsible for and manages all flight crew operations and support; lead of the Astronaut Support Personnel team which oversee Shuttle test, checkout, and preparation at the Kennedy Space Center; Special Assistant to the Director of the Johnson Space Center in Houston, Texas; lead of a Functional Workforce Review at the Kennedy Space Center, Florida, to determine minimal workforce and management structure requirements which allow maximum budget reductions while safely continuing Shuttle Flight Operations; Director of Space Station Requirements at NASA Headquarters, responsible for the International Space Station requirements, policies, external communications and liaison with Congress, international partners, and industry.
 A veteran of three space flights, Allen has logged over 900 hours in space.
 He was the pilot on STS-46 in 1992 and STS-62 in 1994, and was mission commander on STS-75 in 1996.

-Allen retired from the Marine Corps and left NASA in October 1997.
-He has since served in various industry leadership positions, including President of the FIRST Foundation (For Inspiration and Recognition of Science and Technology), Associate Program Manager for Ground Operations with United Space Alliance, and is currently a Vice President and General Manager with Jacobs Technology.